wdi-sf-jan/redis_student_manager/readme.md

 7. Think about what redis data structure you are going to use to store your students
 8. Begin by including the required dependencies in your `app.js` and add an `index.ejs` to your views folder.
 9. Start working on your routes
+10. Make sure you have a redis server running!

 ### Basic Requirements